-How to Pray for Your Kids (really pray)
+How to Pray for Your Kids in Your War Room

 Do you know how to pray for your kids?
 No, I mean REALLY pray for your kids.
 Not just short, little prayers.
 I am talking about prayers that have some teeth in them.
-The kind of prayers that move heaven and earth.
+The kind of prayers that move heaven and earth in your war room.

 You will be amazed at how things change in your child’s heart when you start praying specifically about certain issues.
 It doesn’t happen fast, but over time you will see God’s hand move in ways you didn’t think possible.

-In this post, I am going to show you how to pray for your kids.
+In this post, I am going to show you how to pray for your kids in your war room.
 I have written a few prayers for you to pray, but more importantly, I want to teach you how to create your own prayers.
 Get ready to see God move in not only your child’s life but in your life too.

 Pin for later!